-If you need to run a background task within your Episerver website, then you'll likely create a scheduled task.
-Scheduled tasks are a great way to run small bits of the functionality on a regular basis, like an import task etc..
-If you have ever needed, or wondered how to enable/disable a scheduled task in code, then this guide is for you.
+In this tutorial, you will learn how to enable/disable an Episerver scheduled task in code.
+If you need to run a background task within your Episerver website, you'll likely need to create an Episerver scheduled task.
+Scheduled tasks are a great way to run small bits of the functionality on a regular basis, like an import task etc...
+If you have ever needed or wondered how to enable/disable a scheduled task in code, this guide is for you.

 How Do I Access My Scheduled Tasks In Code

-Like a lot of things Episerver, the code is pretty simple.
-If you want to disable a task, you can do something like this:
+Like most Episerver utility helpers, the code is pretty simple.
+If you want to disable a task, you can use this code: